-OTA 2142: Medical Conditions for the Occupational Therapy Assistant
+OTA 2142 Medical Conditions for the OTA

 This course will examine the etiology and symptoms of clinical conditions that are commonly referred to in occupational therapy.
 Topics include the effects of trauma, disease, and congenital conditions on the biological, psychological, and social domains of occupational behavior.
 Procedures and precautions ensuring safety of clients and caregivers will be reviewed.
+(2 hours lecture).
+Prerequisite: Human and Anatomy and Physiology that affect occupation will be explored.
+Topics include pediatric frames of reference such as Sensory Integration, Neurodevelopmental Treatment and Motor Skills Acquisition.
+Emphasis will be on the occupational therapy process, evidence-based practice, and roles of the OT and OTA in pediatric service delivery within a variety of practice settings.
+Childhood and adolescent psychosocial and mental health disorders will be explored.
+Professional literature will be reviewed for current practice trends.
+(2 hours lecture).
+Prerequisites: Human Anatomy and Physiology, General Psychology

-OTA 2152: Theory and Treatment for Human Conditions I
+OTA 2152 Theory and Treatment for Human Conditions I